Indicate Timing

 Aspect suffixes: Revision and extension

-This lesson gives some more practice and revision on the type 7 verbal aspect suffixes that you have met before (-taH and -lI') and introduces two more: -pu' and -ta'.
+This unit gives more suffixes and more practice with the suffixes you already know from the type 7 verbal aspect suffixes.
+You have previously learned -taH and -lI' and now we introduce two more: -pu' and -ta'.

 You will then know all four of Klingon's type 7 verbal aspect suffixes.